This Modern Black-and-White Home Is Surprisingly Family-Friendly

-There were certain things that the clients really wanted to do.
-Furnishings such as the Prouve chairs and the dining table from De Sousa Hughes were pieces they absolutely loved.
-They also decided to put money toward a beautiful marble slab that really elevated the look and added a rich feel to the space and warmed up the graphic black and white.”
+“There were certain things that the clients felt strongly about; furnishings such as the Prouve chairs and the dining table from De Sousa Hughes were pieces they absolutely loved.
+They also decided to put money toward a beautiful marble slab that really elevated the look of the kitchen, added a rich feel to the space, and warmed up the graphic black and white.”

-I think art is always important.
+“I think art is always important.
 It’s a way to make a space feel more personal and expressive.
-The piece in the dining room is by my sister, Tanya Hollis.
+The piece in the dining room is by my sister, Tanya Hollis.”

-There was a lot of natural light and very high ceilings.
-We took advantage of this with the bright palette and high contrast.
+“There was a lot of natural light and very high ceilings.
+We took advantage of this with the bright palette and high contrast.”

-What was the inspiration for the design of the home?
+What was the inspiration for the design?

-The clients.
-They have a young family and needed a lot more function in a small space.
-They also have a modern sensibility and wanted a fresh look.
+“The clients!
+They are a young family and needed a lot more function in a small space.
+They also have a modern sensibility and wanted a fresh look.”

 In the kids’ bath, we used a stock white penny tile from Daltile that often goes on the floor.
 We used it on the walls of the shower instead.
 To dress up the less expensive tile, we added a fixture with a pop of color from Fantini.
-Having fixtures in an unexpected metal—like brass or black—is a way to add interest to classic white tile instead of the expected chrome.
+Having fixtures in an unexpected metal—like brass or black—is another way to add interest to classic white tile instead of the expected chrome.”

 Where else did you save?

-In the master bathroom, we used a standard size Ann Sacks Nero tile but put it in a herringbone pattern.
-Again, that is a fairly standard material used in an eye-catching way.
-Instead of replacing the wood floors, we stained them dark and the cabinets and walls were white painted.
+In the master bathroom, we used a standard-size Ann Sacks Nero tile but put it in a herringbone pattern; a fairly standard material used in an eye-catching way.
+Instead of replacing the wood floors, we stained them dark and painted the cabinets and walls white.
 Paint and stain can be great options if you don’t have the budget to install new surfaces and flooring.
 We used Benjamin Moore Decorator’s White throughout on the walls for a seamless look from room to room.

-What are some of your favorite things about the home?
+What are some of your favorite details?

-There is a lot of storage here.
-And when you have kids, you can’t get enough of it.
+There is a lot of storage here, and when you have kids, you can’t get enough of it.
 The kitchen has a great pantry with a magnetic wallcovering by Lori Weitzner that allows for rotating artwork and notes.
 It’s a way to organize the clutter without losing any of the personality.
 I also love the graphic feel of the space.
-It’s a modern home but a real family home, too.
+It’s a modern home but a real family home too.”